Esri/calcite-dotnet-toolkit/src/Esri.Calcite.Maui/README.txt

 ﻿## Usage

-Add the CalciteResources ResourceDictionary to your App.xaml Merged Directionary resources inside the default `XamlControlsResources` to get access to default styles and resources.
+Add the `CalciteResources` ResourceDictionary to your App.xaml Merged Directionary resources below the default Colors and Styles resource entries to get access to default styles and resources.
 Dark/Light mode is automatically handled and adjust to system or app settings.

 ```xml